bna-data-analysis/extract-brain-network/README.md

 This repository contains a package of scripts and codes used in the paper to convert raw functional images to connectivity matrices using fMRIPrep (https://fmriprep.org/en/stable/)

-## I just want to see samples of the raw MRI / preprocessed outputs / matrices
+## Samples of the raw MRI / preprocessed outputs / matrices

 * A sample TaoWu subject can be accessed here: https://figshare.com/s/dfadce2aaf5d0d94d403?file=36742629
 * The fMRIPrep outputs of the same subject fully preprocessed can be accessed here: https://figshare.com/s/dfadce2aaf5d0d94d403?file=36742644